Lloyd Jones (New Zealand author)

 Lloyd David Jones (born 23 March 1955) is a New Zealand author.
 His novel Mister Pip (2006) won the Commonwealth Writers' Prize and was shortlisted for the Booker Prize.

 Early life, education and family

 Jones was born in Lower Hutt in 1955, and attended Hutt Valley High School and Victoria University of Wellington.
 Despite fulfilling the requirements of a political science degree, Jones was unable to graduate from university at the time due to library fines owing; he eventually completed his course of study and graduated in 2007.
 He was the recipient of an honorary doctorate from Victoria University in May 2009.

-Jones's older brother is property investor and former politician Sir Bob Jones.
+Jones's older brother was property investor and former politician Sir Bob Jones.
 He also has three older sisters.

 Jones' partner is Australian writer Carrie Tiffany.
 He has two sons and a daughter.
 One of his sons, Avi Duckor-Jones, was the winner of the first season of reality television show Survivor NZ in 2017.
 His other son, Sam Duckor-Jones, is an artist and poet.